NethermindEth/starknet-staking-v2/README.md

 ```

 ### With Environment Variables
-Similarly described as the previous section, the validator can be configured using environment vars.
-The following example using a `.env` file:
+Alternatively, similarly as described as the previous section, the validator can be configured using environment vars.
+The following example using a `.env` file with the following content:

 ```bash
 PROVIDER_HTTP_URL="http://localhost:6060/v0_8"